Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

-At this level of examination, each source is parameterized by a bandwidth and central location.
-As the bandwidth of a source approaches the bandwidth of the observing window (and thus more closely resembles a foreground source), the contamination becomes more effectively mitigated by the frequency tapering function, which was sized for the observing band.
-There may have been some hope that the tapering function would work even for sources that were not particularly broad within the observing band.
-Instead, we see that even in the case of the two-channel DTV event, which occupies nearly three-quarters of the band, the window function makes hardly any difference relative to the single-channel DTV event.
-Additional calculations not shown indicate that an emitter must occupy greater than 95\% of the observing band to appreciably close the several order-of-magnitude gap between the RFI and foreground contamination seen in figure \ref{fig:freq_to_power_BH}.
-In other words, for a Blackman-Harris window function to effectively mitigate broad RFI sources that are missed by excision during pre-processing, the observing band must equal the band that is occupied by the RFI source, which would be a highly unusual mitigation strategy.
-Some experimentation shows that different window functions may close this gap more effectively, however this typically comes at the expense of the effective and crucial foreground spillover mitigation offered by the Blackman-Harris window.
+On the other hand, the RFI sources are band-limited, and so the tapering function fails to eliminate the sharp spectral cutoffs of the RFI sources.
+Comparing the power spectra of windowed and unwindowed RFI sources, we observe that the tapering function has little effect on overall contamination levels, in great contrast to the flat-spectrum source.
+Generically, as the bandwidth of a source approaches the bandwidth of the observing window, and thus more closely resembles a foreground source, the EoR window contamination is more effectively reduced by the frequency tapering function.
+However, we see that even in the case of the two-channel DTV event, which occupies nearly three-quarters of the band, the window function makes hardly any difference relative to the single-channel DTV event.
+Additional calculations not shown indicate that an emitter must occupy greater than 95\% of the observing band to appreciably close the several order-of-magnitude gap between the RFI and foreground contamination seen in Figure \ref{fig:freq_to_power_BH}.
+Some experimentation shows that different tapering functions may close this gap more effectively, however this typically comes at the expense of the effective and crucial dynamic range boost offered by the Blackman-Harris window.